 Outside, you could hear children laughing and screaming as they ran back and forth across the pavement in the afternoon sun.
-Nearby, in the shade, a circle of chairs had been set out for a group guitar lesson, the first students were tuning up their instruments.
+Nearby, in the shade, a circle of chairs had been set out for a group guitar lesson and the first students were tuning up their instruments.
 In the street, a car stopped with its bass booming, waiting for the traffic to move.
-Life outside Zapopan’s community center, a giant brick structure covered in colorful murals, went on as usual, while inside the cavernous hall was transformed into a workshop space, its walls peppered with colored post-it notes, and people gathered flip-chart stands working against the clock to refine their project ideas in time for a final presentation.
+Life outside Zapopan’s community center, a giant brick structure covered in colorful murals, went on as usual.
+Inside the cavernous hall was transformed into a workshop space, its walls peppered with colored post-it notes.
+People gathered around flip-chart stands, working against the clock to refine their project ideas in time for a final presentation.

 Twenty-five participants from different professional perspectives and expertise had assembled for the Sandpit, a 5-day intense, immersive workshop.
-They’d been culled from a pool of nearly 400 applicants who responded to the call for the event, an invitation to step up to the plate on this challenge: How to transform marginalized barrios into smart ones?
-In other words, how to use technology to change and improve the quality of life in neighborhoods like Zapopan, one of the poorest in Guadalajara?
+They’d been culled from a pool of nearly 400 applicants who responded to the call for the event.
+It was an invitation to step up to the plate on this challenge: How do you transform marginalized barrios into ‘smart’ ones?
+In other words, how do you use technology to change and improve the quality of life in neighborhoods like Zapopan, one of the poorest in Guadalajara?

 The Sandpit is a unique methodology, originally designed to produce innovative ideas to solve scientific problems, which, these days, are stickier and more complex than ever before.
-These “wicked problems” require multi-disciplinary attention and expertise, and yet the training that scientist undergo to become experts is becoming more and more specialized and narrow in focus.
-The UK’s Engineering and Physical Sciences Research Council (EPSRC), noted this trend more than a decade ago and set out to help scientists produce collaborative research that’s innovative across disciplines.
+These “wicked problems” require multi-disciplinary attention, and yet the training that scientist undergo to become experts is becoming more and more specialized.
+The UK’s Engineering and Physical Sciences Research Council (EPSRC) noted this trend more than a decade ago and set out to help scientists produce collaborative research that’s innovative across disciplines.
 They knew they needed a different approach, one that would force the scientists out of their silos to talk to each other, and to do so with productive results.
 Knowinnovation was invited to help design and facilitate the Sandpits, and we’ve also worked with the National Science Foundation (NSF) to adapt the 5-day program in the US, where it’s known as an Ideas Lab.

 Whether you call it a Sandpit or an Ideas Lab, the methodology does the same thing: it mixes people of different disciplines or professional perspectives in order to have provocative, compelling discussions that re-define challenges and generate new ideas.
 This leads to solutions that would not have emerged had the mix of intelligent and diverse minds not collided.